mmesiti/git-collaborative/content/same-repository.md

     :::
   ::::

-  ::::{tab} On other forges
+  ::::{tab} On other Forges
-  Unfortunately the mechanism for templates on GitLab are more restrictive than on GitHub, so they cannot be used for this
+  Unfortunately the mechanism for templates on GitLab are more restrictive than on GitHub, so they cannot be used for this, and on the Forgejo fork of Codeberg the templating feature is not (yet) available.

   Please follow these steps:
   - create a directory called `centralized-workflow-exercise` on your computer.